Juan Carlos I: Relocation abroad

+In 2025, Juan Carlos published his memoir, titled Reconciliation.
+The book was criticized by culture minister Ernest Urtasun as "sickening" for passages in which Juan Carlos wrote of his "great respect" for Francisco Franco and other favorable descriptions of him.

 Health

 A benign 17–19 mm tumour was removed under general anaesthetic from King Juan Carlos's right lung in an operation carried out in the Hospital Clínic de Barcelona in May 2010.
 The operation followed an annual check-up, and Juan Carlos was not expected to need any further treatment.
 He was treated in Clinica Planas.

 In April 2012, the King underwent surgery for a triple fracture of the hip at the San Jose Hospital, Madrid, following a fall on a private elephant-hunting trip to Botswana.
 He also underwent a hip operation in September 2013 at Madrid's Quirón hospital.
 In April 2018, Juan Carlos was admitted to hospital for a surgery on his right knee.

-On 24 August 2019 he had heart surgery.
+On 24 August 2019, he had cardiac surgery.

 In popular culture

-His life between 1948 and 1993 is dealt in the 2014 miniseries El rey.

-As of 2021, there are four television projects in development set to portray the former king, some of which span along a wider time period of the Royal Household: Palacio real.
-Brillo y tragedia de la monarquía española (Diagonal TV), El rey (The Mediapro Studio), El emérito (Mandarina Producciones) and XRey (Starzplay, Sony Pictures TV and The Weekend Studio).
+Juan Carlos I is portrayed on screen by Fernando Cayo in the Antena 3 mini-series 20-N: los últimos días de Franco (2008); by Lluís Homar in the Televisión Española mini-series 23-F: El día más difícil del Rey (2009); by Fernando Cayo in the Antena 3 mini-series Adolfo Suárez, el presidente (2010); by Fernando Gil in the Telecinco mini-series Alfonso, el príncipe maldito (2010); by Juanjo Puigcorbé in the Telecinco mini-series Felipe y Letizia (2010); by Jorge Suquet in the Antena 3 mini-series Sofía (2011); by Fernando Cayo in the film 17 Hours (2011); by Álex Tormo in the Televisión Española mini-series Tarancón, el quinto mandamiento (2011); by Enrique Aragonés, Patrick Criado, and Fernando Gil in the Telecinco mini-series El Rey (2014); by Fernando Andina in the Televisión Española telefilm De la ley a la ley (2017); by Cristóbal Suárez in the Atresmedia mini-series Untameable (2023); and by Miki Esparbé in the Movistar Plus+ mini-series The Anatomy of a Moment (2025).